sheilbronn/angry_wifi_enhanced/README.md

 # angry_wifi_enhanced

-**angry_wifi_with_params** is an enhanced version of the [angry_wifi.sh|<https://gist.githubusercontent.com/lg/e91d1c5c9640d963e13dbb1901bb4396/raw/3782c70c4cb7d2baa7a365fd85bb69293b0c8c07>] shell script.
+**angry_wifi_with_params** is an enhanced version of the [angry_wifi.sh](<https://gist.githubusercontent.com/lg/e91d1c5c9640d963e13dbb1901bb4396/raw/3782c70c4cb7d2baa7a365fd85bb69293b0c8c07>) shell script.
-It has all features of the original, plus additional ones noted below.
+It retains the features of the original script plus additional ones as noted below.
-Furthermore, parameters are given on the command line.
+Furthermore, parameters may be passed as options on the command line.

 ### Usage
 ```sh